Dibarra11/MechaCar_Staistical_Analysis/README.md

 ![image](https://github.com/Dibarra11/MechaCar_Staistical_Analysis/blob/5a250cea2b025f6d4fc35cf80ad126bf0247525f/Linear%20regression%20to%20predict%20mpg%202.png)

--The linear regesion model shows a 0.71. significance level, stating little to no variance between the variables.
+- The linear regesion model shows a 0.71. significance level, stating little to no variance between the variables.
--The null hypothesisi is rejected since the slope of the model is not equal to zero, the p-value obatained was 5.35 x 10-6 which is smaller than the significance level of 0.05%
+- The null hypothesisi is rejected since the slope of the model is not equal to zero, the p-value obatained was 5.35 x 10-6 which is smaller than the significance level of 0.05%

 ## Statistics on Suspension Coils